ciubotarum/learning-path/databases/learndatabase.md

 FROM employee;
 ```

-11. SUbstring & Position to find the email client
+11. Substring & Position to find the email client
 ```sh
 SELECT
     email,